FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ## Animation Improvements

+Animation system of the engine has some nice improvements in this release.

+### ABSM

-Hijack control over animations from animations container in absm - now absm itself updates the animations it uses, and only those that are currently used either by a state or states of active transition
+Animation Blending State Machines now "hijacks" control over animations from the animations container - now ABSM itself updates the animations it uses, and only those that are currently used either by a state or states of active transition.
+This significantly improves performance, since there's no need to update unused animations.

-- Added `AnimationResource` which decoupled animation tracks data into a shared resource
-    - Significantly reduces memory consumption when cloning animations, since it does not need to clone the tracks anymore.
-    - Animation resource can be shared across multiple animations using the same tracks
-    - Significantly speeds up instantiation of animation player scene node
-    - Backward compatibility is preserved
-- Exclude samples buffer from a list of animatable properties Speed up access to animation curve data
+### Animation Resource

+For quite a while, the animation data (tracks and keys) was copied together with the animation.
+The main disadvantage of this approach is that when you have multiple instances of the same prefab, each prefab will have its own copy of animation tracks which is basically immutable and can be shared across multiple instances instead.
+The old approach led to increased memory usage and was very unoptimal in general.

+This release solves this issue by addition of `AnimationResource`, which contains animation tracks with keys.
+This resource is basically a shared (mostly immutable) storage of animation data.
+So expect reduced memory consumption in this release.

+### Root Motion

-- Fixed root motion jitter on looping animations - - loop boundaries were handled incorrectly, thus leading to error accumulation that led to annoying jitter after some iterations Fixed crash when deleting multiple animation tracks at once
+There was a nasty bug in the root motion implementation that led to annoying jitter on looping animations.
+The most annoying part in this bug was that it didn't occur immediately, instead it started to show up only after a few minutes.
+Now it is fixed an root motion works flawlessly.
+The root cause of the bug was that the loop boundaries were handled incorrectly, thus leading to error accumulation that led to annoying jitter after large number iterations.

-- Removed redundant boxing when applying animation values - makes animation of arbitrary numeric properies significantly faster
+### Performance

+As you may know, Fyrox uses reflection to animate arbitrary numeric properties.
+For a long time this system was using very unoptimal approach of applying values from animation to the entity being animated.
+The value from the animation was first boxed (essentially adding redundant memory allocation) and then fed into the reflection system where it was handled through `Any` trait.
+Now the engine uses very well optimized approach where is sets the value directly without additional boxing.

 ## Tooltips